ghotso/HAS-pCloud-Backup/README.md

 This integration uses **digest authentication** as documented in the [pCloud API documentation](https://docs.pcloud.com/methods/intro/authentication.html).

+**⚠️ Note:** Accounts with two-factor authentication (2FA) enabled are not currently supported.
+See the [Important notice](#-important-two-factor-authentication-2fa) above for details.

 ### Security

 Digest authentication provides secure authentication without sending plain-text passwords: